AngeloYan/fireBalloon/README.md

    - The system suggests related questions for the user to ask after it has given an answer
    - e.g. after answering the question "Who is my lecturer?" the system will suggest the question "What is their email address?"
 2. As a: user<br>
-   I want: the system's replies to have a conversational flow<br>
-   So that: it is intuitive to use<br>
+   I want: the system to ask close ended questions for more information if it cannot answer my question with the given information<br>
+   So that: the system can answer my question<br>
-   Story points: 50<br>
+   Story points: 30<br>
    Priority: 3<br>
    Acceptance criteria: <br>
-   - System can ask questions for clarification
+   - System can ask close ended questions for clarification
-   - System can ask open ended questions
    - e.g. user: tell me about COMP9900<br>
+     system: would you like to know about the course outline or course content?
+3. As a: user<br>
+   I want: the system to ask open ended questions for more information if it cannot answer my question with the given information<br>
+   So that: the system can answer my question<br>
+   Story points: 30<br>
+   Priority: 3<br>
+   Acceptance criteria: <br>
+   - System can ask open ended questions for clarification
+   - e.g. user: tell me about COMP9900<br>
      system: what would you like to know?
-3. As a: user<br>
+4. As a: user<br>
    I want: the system to be able to handle unexpected phrases<br>
    So that: the system can continue the flow of conversation<br>
    Story points: 10<br>